GSA/digitalgov.gov/content/communities/cloud-infrastructure-community.md

 We host a monthly conference call and occasional in-person events in Washington, DC.

 Learn more at [gsa.gov/dcoi](https://www.gsa.gov/technology/government-it-initiatives/data-center-optimization-initiative-dcoi), and email us at [dccoi@gsa.gov](mailto:dccoi@gsa.gov) if you have questions.

-## Community Conduct
-When participating in this CoP, follow [Digital.gov Etiquette Guidelines](https://digital.gov/communities/manage-your-subscription/).
-Respect your peers, use plain language, be patient, practice constructive criticism, and stay organized.
-By participating in this CoP conversation, you agree to abide by the [TTS Code of Conduct](https://handbook.tts.gsa.gov/code-of-conduct/).